Reporting Relationship: Manager of Site Based Mentoring Programs

 Participate in summer committees to update paperwork, policies, and/or procedures and contribute to team projects/interviewing when needed.

-Participate in Fund Development activities and all activities needed to fulfill program requirements.
+Participate in Fund Development activities to assist with annual fundraising goals and all activities needed to fulfill program requirements.

 Other duties as assigned.